ansible-collections/dellemc.os10/roles/os10_route_map/README.md

 Route-map role
 ==============

-This role facilitates the configuration of route-map attributes, and the role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.
-The route-map role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
-You can use any of the built-in OS connection variables .
+This role facilitates the configuration of route-map attributes.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

+The route-map role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os10.os10 value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os10.os10` as the value
-- If *os10_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os10_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive